Ophiderma flavum

-Ophiderma flava is a species of treehopper belonging to the subfamily Smiliinae.
+Ophiderma flavum is a species of treehopper belonging to the subfamily Smiliinae.
 It was first described by Frederic Webster Goding in 1893.

 Habitat

-Ophiderma flava is found across the eastern portion of North America.
+Ophiderma flavum is found across the eastern portion of North America.
 It is found in mixed hardwood forests, primarily where species of Quercus (oaks) are present.
 It is found from June to August.

 Diet

-Ophiderma flava feeds on species of Quercus, or oaks.
+Ophiderma flavum feeds on species of Quercus, or oaks.
 It has been spotted on the white oak (Q. alba) and the northern red oak (Q. rubra).